-- ii.
-There are many interest groups who are directly affected by government decisions concerning the level and timing of taxation and who therefore have an active interest in fiscal policies. - a.
-For example, Alesina (1988) argues that the history of West European debt defaults (monetization) and repayment reflects changes in the relative power of three coalitions: rentiers, entrepreneurs and workers. - b.
-Many other politically active groups also have an interest in the timing of taxation and government services. - c.
-For example, pro-service interest groups often appear to believe (or at least argue) that their particular area of interest is at a "crisis point" and therefore require immediate increases in government services. - d.
-Here, the environmental, and education lobbies come to mind.4 - E. If voters are perfectly informed, and a stable institutionally determined voting equilibrium exists, then special interest group influence is essentially ruled out. - i.
-In such cases, voter preferences directly determine fiscal policies as weighted by the collective decision making arrangements. - ii.
-On the other hand, if voters are only partially informed about fiscal issues or remain completely ignorant of fiscally relevant policy details, several perfectly legal non-voting opportunities arise by which interest groups may strategically manipulate information costs to affect policy decisions. - iii.
-Illegal means also arise as a consequence of the imperfect knowledge of voters, but for the purposes of this paper it is assumed that bribery and other such efforts have only minor effects on general fiscal policy decisions. - 2 In cases where a combination of voting rules and party discipline gives particular parties control of government, than the rather than the median voter, the median party member may be decisive.
-In such cases, changes in parties will cause substantial policy shifts, since the median party member's ideal point may be substantially distant from the median voter's ideal point.
-This modification does not significantly change the above analysis, which is cast in terms of the decisive voter.
-Moreover, in coalition governments, the decisive coalition member is often a centrist party. - 3 Cukierman and Meltzer (1989) demonstrate this point in a somewhat richer over-lapping generations model.
-However, their model of debt finance is not neutral in the sense of Barro or Alesina and Tabellini.
-In the Cukierman and Meltzer (1989) model, government debt issues bid up interest rates and crowd out private investment rates which reduces growth rates and future income levels. - 4 It bears noting that the degree of intergenerational altruism or foresight is not a decisive variable in this context.
+- iii.
+Many other politically active groups also have an interest in the timing of taxation and government services. - For example, pro-service interest groups often appear to believe (or at least argue) that their particular area of interest is at a "crisis point" and therefore require immediate increases in government services. - Here, the environmental, and education lobbies come to mind.4 - E. If voters are perfectly informed, and a stable institutionally determined voting equilibrium exists, then special interest group influence is essentially ruled out. - i.
+In such cases, voter preferences directly determine fiscal policies as weighted by the collective decision-making arrangements. - On the other hand, if voters are only partially informed about fiscal issues or remain completely ignorant of fiscally relevant policy details, several perfectly legal non-voting opportunities arise by which interest groups may strategically manipulate information costs to affect policy decisions. - iii.
+Illegal means also arise as a consequence of the imperfect knowledge of voters, but for the purposes of this paper it is assumed that bribery and other such efforts have only minor effects on general fiscal policy decisions.

+Meltzer (1989) model, government debt issues bid up interest rates and crowd out private investment rates which reduces growth rates and future income levels.

+4 It bears noting that the degree of intergenerational altruism or foresight is not a decisive variable in this context.
 Many of the groups that favor speeding up the delivery of public services are, at least in public, motivated by concern about effects on future generations.
-For example, environmentalists argue that argue that reducing current emissions of "green house" gases will benefit future generations and reduce the long run cost of achieving a desirable distribution of global temperatures.
+For example, environmentalists argue that argue that reducing current emissions of "greenhouse" gases will benefit future generations and reduce the long run cost of achieving a desirable distribution of global temperatures.